 Not everyone has vast library of videos on-hand- and building one from scratch can be costly, and time-consuming.
 As a dentist office, you might be surprised by how many videos you have free access to without even knowing it.
 If your practice is a part of any local, or national, dental associations you might be sitting on a cache of educational, and informative videos that are free for you to take advantage of; double-check, and see what’s there!
 Additionally, if you’re partners with any vendors such as Invisalign, it’s easy to get in touch with them about utilizing their professionally-made videos about the products you offer.

 Finding good TV content to play alongside your dental-related videos is trickier, as is finding a system to manage, and display those videos.
 Fortunately, services such as It’s Relevant TV exist, and are available to dentist offices for this exact task.
 The service provides the technology to display the videos you want to show your patients, and provides licensed videos for visitor enjoyment.

 Creating a Dental TV Network for your Dentist Office

-Creating a TV network for your practice is easy, and more cost-effective than cable or satellite TV.
+Creating a TV network for your practice is easy and more cost-effective than cable or satellite TV.
 Figuring out where to begin your search can be overwhelming, but It’s Relevant TV makes it simple.
-The TV experts are there to consult with you, and give you advice towards creating a unique waiting room, and the best-possible experience for your patients.
+Television experts are there to consult with you and give you advice towards creating a unique waiting room; with the goal of creating the best-possible experience for your patients.